lucas-santoni/blog.geographer.fr/content/santa-nsar.md

 std::ostream::write((std::ostream *)&OSSTREAM, &v29, 16LL);
 ```

-Those few lines show us the beginning of the NSAR header : the bytes `NSAR`
+Those few lines show us the beginning of the NSAR header: the bytes `NSAR`
 are written, followed by 12 NULL bytes (because the write() is done on 16
 bytes).
 Note that here, `OSSTREAM` refers to the output file stream.

-Then the program iterates over all input files :
+Then the program iterates over all input files:

 ```cpp
 while ( (unsigned __int8)std::operator!=(&beginning, &end) )